ek0rt/ek0rt/README.md

 ## Hi there 👋

 Hi, my name is Evgenii.
 I live in Moscow and I'm learning JavaScript, React, and Node.js.
-I work at DatsTeam.
+I work at Datsteam.

 ## 🛠 Technologies & Tools